 Prices for these items or similar items at other stores may vary based on where you live and shop, however, in general these are still cheap grocery list foods anyone can utilize when they shop and want to save money on food!

 The prices do not include tax.
 Where I live food is not taxed, but again, this might vary based on where you live.
 All of the prices are from Fall 2018.
-But best of all, all of these foods cost less than $1.00 per serving!
+But best of all, all of these foods cost less than $1.00 per serving for a essential grocery list on a budget.

 In fact a few are so cheap per serving you might be in shock once you see the math.
 The list is divided, roughly, by type of food.
 Each item includes a description of the food, how I use it, the price for the item in full and then cost per serving.

-The cost per serving was determined based on how many servings were listed on the package.
+The cost per serving was determined based on how many servings were listed on the package for this healthy cheap grocery list.
 Let’s check out these cheap grocery list foods!

 - Rolled Oats: Oatmeal is an easily overlooked pantry essential.
 For the best health benefits and lowest impact on your wallet, be sure to purchase rolled oats.
 They cook up in minutes either on the stove or in the microwave and are full of fiber.
 Oatmeal, of course, can be eaten for breakfast.
 It can also be used to make granola.
 Lastly, consider making a large batch oatmeal in a slow cooker for the entire family or for weekly meal prep. $1.99 per canister, $0.07 per serving